Note: This support article refers to the historical 1.0 version of the Aha! integration with Jira.

 Since Jira restricts the values that these fields can take, you must ensure all of the following conditions are met:

 - Configure the custom field in Aha! to only allow values that are valid for your Jira configuration.

 - The field can be named anything but its type must be Predefined tags field.

 - The tag values must exactly correspond to the possible Component values that are configured in Jira.

-The process for mapping custom Aha! fields to default or custom fields in Jira is the same as above except you may use the other custom fields (not only "predefined tags field").
-Also, linking Aha! custom fields to Jira custom fields does provide a 2-way sync.
+The process for mapping custom Aha! fields to default or custom fields in Jira is the same as above except you may use the other custom fields (not only Predefined tags field).
+Also, linking Aha! custom fields to Jira custom fields does provide a two-way sync.
 Ensure that the values in each field match those that are in Jira.
 For example, if you may only select one value in Jira, you will set up a custom field as Pre-defined choice list type.

-Steps to set up mapping of fields in Aha! to Jira fields
+Steps to set up a mapping of fields in Aha! to Jira fields

 - Set up the custom fields in Aha!